mermaidpurse/wrapsher/docs/intro.md

   actually build these in, and Wrapsher will be cognizant to this and friendly about it.

-## What problems does Wrapsher solve?
+## Use Case: What problems does Wrapsher solve?

 _Or: You want to **run** a shell script, but you sure don't want to **write** one._